 Please click on this link for a detailed schedule and times for the CUSD 200 E-Learning Days.

 ERIN'S LAW

-Per the Illinois School Code, all students in grades Pre-K through 12 will receive age-appropriate instruction addressing both sexual harassment and sexual abuse.
+All students in grades pre-K through 12 are offered an age-appropriate curriculum addressing both sexual harassment and sexual abuse.